pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 {{< /tabsection >}}

 #### d.
 Get a specific component
 To get a specific component outside the references object, we just need to specify its name.
-The following example shows how to obtain the service component defined earlier.
+The following example shows how to obtain the controller component defined earlier.

 {{< tabsection >}}